Myer-Mina/cvmina/README.md

 # Jerry Myer S. Mina

-I am a graduate from Lyceum of the Philippines University, with BS Esports program specializing in Game Design and Development.
+I am a first year student from Lyceum of the Philippines University, and taking I am
+BS Esports program specializing in Game
+Design and Development.

 ## Education